njtuxy/kTube_admin/README.md

-# myZoneReporter
+# kTubeAdmin
 =======
-<h3> This is a very good example on how to use npm, bower, grunt together to manage all the javascript and css dependencies of you html page. </h3>
+<h3> use Angularjs to create an admin page to manage data for kTube, cloned from zoneReporter </h3>
 =======
 Example Usage: